shivanan/cloudda.sh/_posts/2025-05-21-running-documentdb.md

 title: Running AWS DocumentDB on a Budget -  Real-World Experience
 ---

+One of our SaaS products needs to be super price competitive and this means being careful about hosting charges.
+We built with MongoDB but didn't want to deal with replications and clustering and maintaining high availability on our own.
+We looked at Cloud Atlas but since we were already on AWS we thought DocumentDB may be a good option.

-When we first decided to migrate our MongoDB workloads to the cloud, cost was a significant concern.
-AWS DocumentDB looked promising with its MongoDB-compatible API, but its reputation for being expensive gave us pause.
-After running production workloads on it for the past year, I wanted to share our experience running DocumentDB on a budget and some important lessons we learned along the way.
+ After running production workloads on it for a few  years now, I wanted to share our experience running DocumentDB on a budget and some important lessons we learned along the way.

 ## Medium Tier: Surprisingly Capable

 One of our first pleasant surprises was discovering that DocumentDB's medium tier instances are actually quite capable.
-Amazon's marketing pushes customers toward larger instance types, but we found that `db.r5.large` or even `db.r5.medium` instances handled our production workloads remarkably well.
+Amazon's marketing pushes customers toward larger instance types, but we found that `db.r5.medium` instances handled our production workloads remarkably well.

-Our application serves approximately 50,000 daily active users, with peak loads generating around 1,200 operations per second.
+Our workload is mostly writes from sensor data and analytics on top of them.
+1000s of sensors writing data every second or few seconds.
 The medium tier instances maintained sub-10ms response times for most operations, only occasionally spiking during heavy write operations.

 We started with a three-node cluster (one primary, two replicas) using `db.r5.medium` instances, which provided enough redundancy while keeping our monthly compute costs under $500.
 This was significantly less than the $1,500+ we had initially budgeted based on AWS's own sizing recommendations.